obsnomad/language-immersion-bot/README.md

-  types/               shared TypeScript domain types scripts/ set-webhook.mjs      Telegram webhook setup docker-compose.yml     local PostgreSQL and Redis drizzle.config.ts      Drizzle Kit configuration
+  types/               shared TypeScript domain types scripts/ set-webhook.mjs      Telegram webhook setup docker-compose.yml     local PostgreSQL, Redis, and Whisper drizzle.config.ts      Drizzle Kit configuration
 ```

 ## Notes

-- Redis is still provisioned by Docker Compose, but the current request flow uses PostgreSQL-backed sessions and
+- Redis is still provisioned by Docker Compose, but the current request flow uses PostgreSQL-backed sessions and mistakes.
-  mistakes.
+- Whisper runs the `base` model by default.
+Change `ASR_MODEL` in `docker-compose.yml` to `medium` for better accuracy (~1.5 GB download, ~2 GB RAM).
+- Voice transcription timing and errors are logged to the `audio_logs` table for observability.
 - Telegram injects theme CSS variables into the root document.
 The root layout suppresses hydration warnings for those
   expected Telegram-side mutations.